donald-pinckney/pacsolve/artifact/README.md

 ```

 > Expected result: All solves should succeed.
-> The `result-minnpm.json` file should contain the cyclic solution graph,
+> The `result-minnpm.json` file should contain the cyclic solution graph.
+> The cycle is notated by `b@1.0.0` having as a child a special link type (`"link" : true`), with a `resolved` field indicating the link destination.
+> In this example the link destination is `a@2.0.0`.
-> and `result-minnpm-acyclic.json` should contain the acyclic solution graph.
+> The `result-minnpm-acyclic.json` file should contain the acyclic solution graph.

 Note that MinNPM prefers to choose the cyclic solution graph because it produces newer versions of dependencies.